 Tax implications

-The different options give you a lot more flexibility in how you use your pension savings, but please remember that there are tax implications regardless of the decisions you make.
+The different options give you a lot more flexibility in how you use your pension savings, but please remember there are tax implications regardless of the decisions you make.
 There are two main points to note:

 Taking cash